PrestaShop/docs/themes/smarty/parent-child-feature.rst

 .. tip::

-  As a theme develop, you want to create as many block as possible so your user can override the minimum amount of code.
+  As a theme developer, you want to create as many block as possible so your user can override the minimum amount of code.

 How to create a child theme